A question I’ve been asked a lot over the journey is the difference between a strata plan vs plan of subdivision.

 Strata Plan vs Plan of Subdivision Conclusion

-That’s it, hopefully, you know the difference between a strata plan vs plan of subdivision.
+That’s it; hopefully, you know the difference between a strata plan vs plan of subdivision.
+If you are interested in learning the difference between a planning permit and a building permit click here.